 As part of the governance compliance requirement of the Corporate Governance Code for Listed Companies, as issued by the Qatar Financial Markets Authority and the governance guidelines for Banks as issued by Qatar Central Bank, Doha Bank as a Qatari Public Shareholding Company listed on the Qatar Exchange is required to disclose the extent to which it complies with the provisions of the code.
 The Code adopted by the QFMA is based on the principle of comply or explain.
-The 2017 & 2015 amendments to the QFMA Corporate Governance Code and QCB Corporate Governance guidelines are reflected in the Bank's Corporate Governance Report for the same period.

-Doha Bank's performance in this regard is published annually to shareholders as a Corporate Governance Report and is publicly available on the Bank's website together with the current Board Charter:
+Doha Bank's performance in this regard is published annually to shareholders as a Corporate Governance Report and is publicly available on the Bank's website together with the current Board Charter: http://dohabank.ga/investor/corporate-governance/

-http://dohabank.qa/investor/corporate-governance/